 On March 16, 2022, HHFDC published a public notice to solicit comments on the draft PY2022 Annual Action Plan.
-The public notice and copies of the draft AAP are available for review at depository libraries, the housing offices of the counties of Hawaii, Honolulu, Kauai, and Maui, HHFDC, and on HHFDC's website at www.hawaii.gov/dbedt/hhfdc.
-Interested parties may also request that a copy be mailed to them by contacting HHFDC staff.
-Public comments will be accepted through April 15, 2022.
+The public notice and copies of the draft AAP were available for review at depository libraries, the housing offices of the counties of Hawaii, Honolulu, Kauai, and Maui, HHFDC, and on HHFDC's website at www.hawaii.gov/dbedt/hhfdc.
+Interested parties were able to request that a copy be mailed to them by contacting HHFDC staff.
+Public comments were accepted through April 15, 2022.